 What happens if skills become automatic but writing is still illegible?

 As stated earlier, oftentimes children with ADHD also struggle with executive functioning skills.
 Self-monitoring (keeping track of what you’re doing) is required for neat and legible handwriting.
 Poor executive functioning skills can impact a child’s ability to self-monitor or pace his/herself while writing.
 In other words, impulsive behavior or acting without thinking about the outcome can result in a child rushing to finish writing just to be done with it.
 This can have a huge impact on legibility.
-It’s not that the child doesn’t know how to write neatly, but has a really hard time pacing his/herself in the moment in order to do so.
+It’s not that the child doesn’t know how to write neatly, but rather has a really hard time pacing his/herself in the moment to do so.

 Get this free infographic which quickly explains the link between ADHD & Poor Handwriting